rithumaria/readmeTrials/README.md

 ~~To cut sentance to show that it is mistake ~~
-**we have to use ~~ at the beginning and end of the sentance** **_To print a sentance in both bold and italics we ahve to use ** and _ at the beginning and end ofthe sentance_**
+**we have to use ~~ at the beginning and end of the sentance** **_To print a sentance in both bold and italics we ahve to use ** and _ at the beginning and end ofthe sentance_** To qoute a sentance use > symbol before that sentance example
+>welcome guys